ansys/pyprimemesh/doc/source/user_guide/launching_pyprime.rst

 Running a python script in batch on the Server
 ==============================================

-A python script can br ran directly on the server from a Linux or Windows console.
+A python script can be ran directly on the server from a Linux or Windows console.

 Here is an example on Windows for running a python script directly from the cmd line.